 Pronouns – Grammatical terms used to reference a person in place of a proper noun, often connected to gender (Wilson, 2014).
 “He,” “she,” “they,” “ze,” etc. are all examples of pronouns.
 Sidney’s pronouns are she/her, but she occasionally goes by they/them pronouns as well.

 Pumping – A colloquial term used by some transgender people to describe the act of injecting silicone into one’s body, sometimes to create a more stereotypically dyadic feminine appearance (see: silicone injection surgery).
 This word is sometimes also used to refer to the process by which people with phalloplasties make their penis erect.

 QPOC – An acronym standing for “Queer People of Color.”
-An alternative to this term is QBIPOC, which emphasizes Black and Indigenous POC.
+An alternative to this term is QBIPOC, which emphasizes Black and Indigenous people.

-QTPOC – An acronym standing for “Queer and/or trans People of Color.”
-An alternative to this is QTBIPOC, which emphasizes Black and Indigenous POC.
+QTPOC – An acronym standing for “Queer and/or Trans People of Color.”
+An alternative to this is QTBIPOC, which emphasizes Black and Indigenous people.

 Queer – A gender identity or sexual orientation that deviates from cisgender, heterosexual identities, norms, or practices (Wilson, 2014).
 In some contexts, “queer” may be used as a pejorative term; on the other hand, some LGBTQ+ people have reclaimed the title as an empowering description of their gender identity and/or sexual orientation.

 Questioning – The process of exploring and/or identifying an individual’s gender identity or sexual orientation.
 Kayla began questioning her gender identity as a teenager when she found that wearing conventionally feminine clothing made her feel more comfortable and confident in her body.